daviddalpiaz/stat-online/README.md

 Zoom will likely be the key to holding online office hours.

 - [Illinois Zoom](https://illinois.zoom.us/)
+  - Be sure to use this link to create and use your account.
+Free accounts do not have the same capacities.
   - Be aware of [general settings](https://illinois.zoom.us/profile/setting) and meeting settings.
     - Consider disabling email notifications when users join.
     - Consider enabling "Mute participants upon entry."